mikenguyen13/data_analysis/_book/22-regression-discontinuity.md

 rdd::IKbandwidth(running_var, outcome_var, cutpoint = "", kernel = "triangular") # can also pick other kernels
 ```

-### Fuzzy RD Design
+## Fuzzy RD Design

-When you have cutoff that does not perfect determine treatment, but creates a discontinuity in the likelihood of receiving the treatment, you need another instrument
+When you have cutoff that does not perfectly determine treatment, but creates a discontinuity in the likelihood of receiving the treatment, you need another instrument

 For those that are close to the cutoff, we create an instrument for $D_i$